Starting December 31, 2020, UnderAmour will retire Endomondo. We will continue to support their platform until their APIs stop working.

-In order to improve data privacy and security, Google Fit will limit access to your location information.
-For uploaded activities wiht Location information, this will only be visible within Google Fit.
+To improve data privacy and security, Google Fit will limit access to your location information.
+For uploaded activities with Location information, this will only be visible within Google Fit.
 For downloaded activities, we will no longer have access to your location data in Google Fit.

 Facebook has announced that they are deprecating the MovesApp effective July 31, 2018.
 We will continue to provide service until this time.
 More information is available here.

-Due to the General Data Protection Regulation, FDDB has removed their API as of February 28, 2018.
+Due to the General Data Protection Regulation, FDDB has removed its API as of February 28, 2018.
 We will continue to provide service until this time.
-More information is available here (in German).

-Beddit has deprecated their API, but while they have not provided us with a date of when this will be removed, we will continue to provide the service.
+Beddit has deprecated its API, but while they have not provided us with a date when this will be removed, we will continue to provide the service.
 Once it is removed or stops working, we will formally remove it.

 Sony has turned off the Sony Lifelog API and has not provided an alternative to acquire this data at this time.
 All existing data in your account from Sony Lifelog is safely stored unless you issue a reset, but no new data will be received.

-As Fitbug is transitioning their business model, they have removed their Fitbug API and we have removed this service.
+As Fitbug is transitioning its business model, they have removed its Fitbug API, and we have removed this service.
 All existing data in your account from Fitbug is safely stored unless you issue a reset, but no new data will be received.

 Should you have any further questions, please feel free to contact us.

 Garmin Connect made changes to their API, which is summarized here.